Fellowship Director Dr. Kannan Ramar reviews a polysomnogram with fellow Dr. Joseph H. Skalski

 |Pulmonary function and exercise testing

-Didactic training is an integral part of the Pulmonary and Critical Care Medicine Fellowship, though other innovative ways to deliver education are being evaluated and delivered to the fellows.
+Didactic training is an integral part of the Pulmonary and Critical Care Medicine Fellowship, though fellows are also exposed to other innovative ways of delivering education such as the use of social medical platform, video blogs and flipped classroom models.

 - A weekly combined case conference featuring pulmonary, thoracic surgery, critical care, sleep, radiology and pathology cases